rachaelcarroll/the-scene/README.md

 the<i>scene</i> was built with React, using the [The Genrenator API](https://binaryjazz.us/wp-json/genrenator/v1/story/) to display a random genre and story to shuffle through and save to favorites.
 This application was built as the final solo project of Mod3 at [Turing](turing.edu).
 The goal was to build an application for a niche audience using React, React Router, a third party API, and Cypress.

-View original project spec here: [project](https://frontend.turing.edu/projects/module-3/niche-audience.html)
+View original project spec [here.](https://frontend.turing.edu/projects/module-3/niche-audience.html)

 ### Learning Goals